angular/angular/aio/content/guide/workspace-config.md

 ### Source map configuration

-The `sourceMap` browser builder option can be either a Boolean or an Object for more fine-grained configuration to control the source maps of an application.
+The `sourceMap` browser builder option can be either a Boolean or an Object for more fine-tune configuration to control the source maps of an application.

 <table class="is-full-width is-fixed-layout">
 <thead>